Written by:

 Choosing the best jar spatula could mean the difference between jamming a flimsy oversized spatula head in a narrow bottle and scraping out every last bit every time.
 Our evaluation focused on ergonomics (e.g. long narrow, curved head), material/construction, handle, and safety (BPA-free, etc.).
 A great jar spatula is a useful kitchen product for any home.

-After more than 12 hours of research and testing, our pick for the best jar spatula goes to the OXO 1241581 Good Grips Jar Spatula to get the last bits.
+After more than 12 hours of research, our pick for the best jar spatula goes to the OXO 1241581 Good Grips Jar Spatula to get the last bits.
 Aside from its widely recognized brand name, we were very impressed with this jar spatula’s overall construction, complete with long/narrow and silicone cover silicone head, heat resistance up to 600°F, and an ergonomic rubber handle for nice leverage.
 Keep reading to learn more about the OXO 1241581 Good Grips Jar and other great jar spatulas available for purchase.

 Award: TOP PICK